-1. Judicial Council Forms.
-Adopted forms must be used and approved forms may be used.

-2. Change of Address.
+- 1. Judicial Council Forms.
+Adopted forms must be used and approved forms may be used. - 2.
+Copies.
+An extra copy of all conservatorship filings must be given to the Clerk of the Court designated for the Court Investigator. - 3.
+Change of Address.
 Whenever the address of the conservatee is changed, the conservator must file a Pre-Move Notice of Change of Residence (Judicial Council Form GC-079) or a Post-Move Notice of Change of Residence (Judicial Council Form GC-080) within the timeframe required by law.
 Any changes to the address or phone number of the conservator or attorney must be promptly filed with the Court.
 Copies of all changes of address or telephone number must be provided to the Court Investigator.